Louie-B/CW3/README.txt

  5. for simply solving a grid using a recursive algorithm, input: -recursive "input filename"

  6. for simply solving a grid using wavefront propogation algorithms, input: -wavefront "input filename"

+Task 2.4: Ensure the only files in the directory are the CW3.py file and the grid files.
+Files containing the grid must be a text file as mentioned above.

+Note- Random is not plotted as it takes on average around a minute to carry out the function and sometimes does not provide a solution.
+This could lead to calculation times of up to an hour to calculate all six grids 10 times.
+Thus, the code for random has been commented out.